 - Vegetables: cabbages, greens (leafy), greens (lettuces)

-- Education and Training: demonstration, on-farm/ranch research, youth education
+- Education and Training: demonstration, on-farm/ranch research, technical assistance, workshop, youth education, outreach

-- Farm Business Management: feasibility study, marketing management, whole farm planning
+- Farm Business Management: budgets/cost and returns, community-supported agriculture, feasibility study, market study, whole farm planning

-Agricultural productivity of Kratky’s non-circulating hyrdoponics method in cropping specialty vegetables for limited resource grower in Manu’a.
+Agricultural productivity of Kratky’s non-circulating hydroponics method in cropping specialty vegetables for limited resource growers in Manu’a.

 List of Objectives:

-This project will provide valuable experiences to the farmer, technical staff, visitors and limited resource growers in Manu’a, through the sharing of information at farm demonstrations, workshops, and dissemination of research findings.
+This project will provide valuable experiences to the farmer, technical staff, community and limited resource growers in Manu’a, through the sharing of information through outreaches, demonstrations, and dissemination of research findings.